-The research of French scientist Louis Pasteur in the late 1800s and Scottish scientist Alexander Fleming's discovery of penicillin in the early twentieth century prepared the way for the introduction of antibiotic drugs.
+Since their accidental discovery in the early 20th century, antibiotics have come to play a major part in medical treatment.
 The commercial production of antibiotics began in the mid-1940s.
 It is hard to know the exact number of lives this medical advance has saved, but it must be many millions.
-This wonder drug still has its limits.
+However, this wonder drug still has its limits.
 Seventy years after antibiotics came into use there are real concerns about whether they are over-prescribed, and the extent that bacteria might have become resistant to these treatments.
 Some fear the world slipping back to face once again the public health challenges of the pre-antibiotic era.

 Bacterial resistance to antibiotics is a natural process.
 Bacteria have implanted within them the capability to resist the medications developed to eradicate them.
 At the same time, human actions exacerbate the problem.
 Scientists have discovered that there is a connection between the appearance of resistance to antibiotic medicines given to people and the use of the same antibiotics on farm animals.
 The most problematic use of antibiotics with farm animals concerns their use as artificial growth boosters rather than curing infectious diseases.

 Antibiotics resistance directly affects patients.
 It takes much longer to cure their illness if the initial course of medicine fails to produce the desired results.
 Maybe the doctor will have to prescribe a different kind of medicine or use more dangerous toxic substances in an attempt to kill the bacteria.
 It is easy to grasp the suffering to the individual when a cure that formerly worked well now fails.
 The cost to society is easier to forget since it takes less immediately obvious forms.
 For example, the cost of lost days from work and prolonged stays in hospital amount to considerable sums.